JElgar/rfood/README.md

    3. Create a match statement with the arms created in step 3.2.
    4. Create a function with the signature from 3.1 and the arms for 3.2.
 4. Return the new enum and consumers as a list of items

+#### Type considerations

+The rust type system is significantly stricter than that of scalas.
+For this reason extensions to the transformation rules, as well as the restrictions had to be included.

+#### Other transformations

+Having transformed the trait, the next stage is to transform other items in the ast.
+In reality a recursive approach to transformations throughout would be better and allow all transform to respect the current scope.
+To test this hypothesis we use this recursive approach for the transformation of other items.

+An important consideration when parsing recursivly is which values are avaialable in the current scope (order does not matter for traits for example).
+For this implementation we have not included items which are defined after the value we are currently transformed.
+This is an acceptable limitation given all the types have already been transformed in previous stages.

+The approach is as follows:

+Trasform each item in the ast that has not already been transformed.

+If it is a function, transform each epxression, adding to delta for each let expression.
+The type of each varaible in the let expression is extracted by a crude type inference which could be extended by linking into the exisitng type inference in the rust compiler.
+When transforming an expression, recursivly transform any subexpressions.

 ### Generics